Yuzuru Hanyu: Accolades and impact

 Many sport writers, commentators, and skaters have made the case for Hanyu as the greatest skater in history, particularly after his second Olympic victory, for his well-rounded skills, longevity at the top in a highly competitive field, and ability to deliver under pressure.
 His decision to attempt the quadruple Axel at the 2022 Winter Olympics instead of taking a conservative option was seen to have strengthened his status.

 Hanyu is regarded as part of the vanguard of the quad revolution in men's figure skating.
 He was one of the few skaters who challenged quadruple Salchow at the 2014 Olympics.
 He is credited as the first figure skater to successfully land a quadruple loop in competition after performing it in the short program at the Autumn Classic International in Montreal, Canada on September 30, 2016.
 He is also the only skater who has landed a quadruple toe loop-triple Axel sequence in competition, doing so for the first time at Grand Prix Helsinki 2018.
 Hanyu is also the first skater to land a quadruple toe loop-Euler-triple flip combination at Skate Canada 2019.
 At the 2022 Winter Olympics, Hanyu made his first attempt on the quadruple Axel in an international competition.
 Despite falling on the jump, he received the base value of quad Axel before being reduced for under-rotation.
 It was the closest quad Axel attempt in a competition until American Ilia Malinin successfully landed one at the 2022 CS U.S. Classic, who cited Hanyu as his inspiration to attempt the jump.
-However, in regards to the ongoing debate on jumps versus artistry in the sport, Hanyu spoke through an interpreter after his second Olympic win in 2018:
+However, in regard to the ongoing debate on jumps versus artistry in the sport, Hanyu spoke through an interpreter after his second Olympic win in 2018:

 "I believe [...] that this artistry is very much based on having the correct technique and a strong foundation at the core of everything.
 It is upon these that the artistry is built, and without that strong foundation and that basis in technique, it is not possible to have that full artistry required as well. [...]
 Of course there are some other figure skaters who perhaps place a much higher priority on the jumps themselves and they are also successful in winning in competitions through this as well.
 However, personally I believe that within these different difficult jumps these are used as the basis for the artistry, and this relationship is balanced, which comes together to form what is most important."